Impact of the COVID-19 pandemic on the food industry: Turkey

-On 21 March, the Ministry of the Interior announced that starting from midnight, restaurants, dining places and patisseries were to be closed to the public for dining in, and were only allowed to offer home delivery and take-away.
+On 21 March 2020, the Ministry of the Interior announced that starting from midnight, restaurants, dining places and patisseries were to be closed to the public for dining in, and were only allowed to offer home delivery and take-away.

 United Kingdom

-UK Prime Minister Boris Johnson on 16 March recommended the public stay away from bars, clubs, and restaurants.
+UK Prime Minister Boris Johnson on 16 March 2020 recommended the public stay away from bars, clubs, and restaurants.
 The restaurant industry is the UK's third-largest employer.
 A relief package for workers was announced 20 March but funds would not be available until the end of April.

 According to The Guardian, restaurants "scrambled to reinvent themselves" by pivoting their business models to adapt to the realities of government restrictions.
 Restaurants became "takeaways, bottle shops, delicatessens.
 Others [were] selling hampers, fresh meal-kits or offering cookery courses."

-On 23 March, McDonald's and KFC closed all restaurants in the UK and Ireland.
+On 23 March 2020, McDonald's closed all restaurants in the UK and Ireland.

-On 24 March, Greggs announced that it would close all of its around 2,000 stores.
+On 24 March 2020, Greggs announced that it would close all of its around 2,000 stores.
 This is despite having converted into a takeaway shop following the call for all restaurants and cafes to close.
 Nearly half of the UK food supply is imported.
 Multiple suppliers to restaurants switched to direct-to-consumer models.